 Flanders has some excellent riders.
 Some of them coach foreign equestrians and country teams themselves.

 Indeed, various institutions in Flanders check all the right boxes in the animal health field.
 Take, for example, the Faculty of Veterinary Medicine at the university of Ghent (UGent).
-Every year, about 20,000 animals are treated in its 50,000-m² stables and clinics.
+Every year, hundreds of animals are treated in its 50,000-m² stables and clinics.
 Almost 2,000 students, more than a quarter of whom come from abroad, follow the top-notch training program to become veterinarians.
 The animals also come from far away at times.
 This should come as no surprise, as the faculty has an outstanding reputation.
-For example, in 2018, UGent’s veterinary program ranked number one in the Shanghai Ranking of Academic Subjects for the second-consecutive year.
+For example, in 2017, UGent’s veterinary research program ranked number one in the Shanghai Ranking of Academic Subjects and continued to do so for five consecutive years.

 Also in Flanders, the university of Leuven (KU Leuven) has a strong reputation in this field as well.
 A specific division of its Faculty of Bio-engineering focuses on pet genetics, including those of horses.
 Based on various studies, their main goal is to develop ‘breeding value estimates’ of sport horses.